 Just like the chain stitch, take your needle and floss and create a stitch, but before you pull the floss all the way through the fabric, allow it to form a loop.
 Bring the needle up through that loop in order to tether it from being pulled all the way through the fabric.

 Create a small stitch over the top of the loop.
 Space out the next loop or use the stitch to create a daisy.
 Continue as desired.

 9. Feather Stitch

-Another variation of a chain stitch is the feather stitch, which uses the second stitch to anchor the loop of the previous one.
-This particular chain variation is better when you want to cover more space.
+Another way to riff off the chain stitch is the feather stitch, which uses the second stitch to anchor the loop of the previous one.
+This particular chain variation works well when you want to cover more space.

-Bring the needle and floss up through the fabric and create a straight stitch, but don’t pull the floss all the way through.
-Allow a loop to form and bring the needle up through that loop.
+Start by bringing the needle and floss up through the fabric and creating a straight stitch.
+Don’t pull the floss all the way through; allow a loop to form and bring the needle up through that loop.